 Family and Friends

-This was the first time in six years that we had been home for Father’s Day, and Explorason made him a great chocolate cake.
-He really loves his Grandpa and they both have a great sense of humour!
+It’s nice to be home for Father’s Day, and Explorason made him a great chocolate cake.
+He really loves his Grandpa and they both have a great sense of humor!
 It was a lovely celebration as my Dad had been a patient in the hospital receiving a blood transfusion just a few days earlier, but he is a resilient man and was checked out in time for us to celebrate Father’s Day at their home.

-We’ve also been back in Adelaide just a few weeks when sadly experienced several close family and friends passing away – four in one month!
+Prior to this, we’ve also only been back in Adelaide just a few weeks when sadly experienced several close family members and friends passing away – four in one month!

 I was already very affected by my friend’s death whilst we were in Kenya.
-But these further deaths really touched us and we realise that we would miss being with loved ones at this special time had we been travelling.
+But these further deaths really touched us and we realize that we would miss being with loved ones at this special time had we been traveling.

-I also realise that the good friends I do have here I treasure.
+I also realize that the good friends I do have here I treasure.

-Being back in Adelaide means that it is a great time to also see all that has changed since we first left on our world adventure exactly five years ago.
+Being back in Adelaide means that it is a great time to also see all that has changed.

 Dear ol’ Dad Turns 92

 And then Dad turned 92-years-old.
-Right in the middle of us moving Dad takes a flight in a Tiger Moth.
+Right in the middle of us moving into our new home, Dad takes a flight in a Tiger Moth.

 But we decided to make a bold change.

-After enrolling my son in a small private Middle / High School that would enable us to continue our travels, we felt it was time to set up a home base.
+After enrolling my son in a small private Middle / High School, we feel it was time to set up a home base.

 So we selected a property that has excellent security and yet would be a lovely base.
 It was much smaller than the home we previously had in Adelaide, but having sold off a lot of items before our travels we felt confident that downsizing would be a positive step for us.